plone/documentation/old-reference-manuals/zope_secrets/security.rst

         ('Default permission', ['']),
         )

-The roles reuqired to access an object (e.g. a content object), are stored in a class or instance variable ``__roles__``.
+The roles required to access an object (e.g. a content object), are stored in a class or instance variable ``__roles__``.
 This may contain a tuple or list of role names, an ``AccessControl.PermissionRole.PermissionRole`` object, or one of the following special variables: